heatherbenton/heatherbenton/README.md

 **heatherbenton/heatherbenton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## I live
 in Michigan.
 Born on the east coast.
 Begrudgingly deal with the five-month winters.
-Adore the Great Lakes (they should be called seas, you know).
+Adore the Great Lakes.

 ## I’m currently working on:
 learning the MERN stack through MIT's Bootcamp.